Security Services Delivery Kit

 Fact sheet (Google Drive)

-This fixed price advisory service is recommended for customers new to GitLab Ultimate, including upgrades from Premium, who are looking to understand core DevSecOps principles and how GitLab can instill them into their workflows to get the most out of GitLab Ultimate features and benefits.
+This fixed price advisory service is recommended for customers new to GitLab Ultimate, including upgrades from Premium, who are looking to understand core DevSecOps principles and how to get the most out of GitLab Ultimate features.
 The workshop is particularly valuable for organizations that are new to application security practices or are looking to enhance their existing security workflows.

-It includes a brief introduction to GitLab Security features, including the shift-left mindset concept (MR security approvals on dev branch), security dashboard, vulnerability management, in-house GitLab security scan capabilities, and scan execution and merge request approval policies.
+It includes an introduction to GitLab Security features, including shift-left concepts, security dashboard, vulnerability management, security scan capabilities, policies, compliance frameworks, and other features.

 The roadmapping sessions advise customers on how to plan for and adopt GitLab's application security features, helping clients to:

-- Determine which projects should be scanned, and how to automate and enforce this.
+• Determine which projects should be scanned, automate scans and enforce scans.

-- Educate both developers and security team members on the new GitLab compliance process.
+• Educate both developers and security team members on the GitLab compliance process.

 Sales and pre-launch considerations

-- This service offering does not involve touching customer code at any point.
-We use a pre-built project and walk through security features in that project, dive deep into each of the security topics mentioned above, and then deploy the project to the customer environment as an example.
+• This service offering does not involve touching customer code at any point.
+We use pre-built, open source projects to showcase GitLab Ultimate security features, and dive deep into each of the security topics mentioned above.

-- For any customer looking for a more advanced security focused engagement, they should look at our DevSecOps App Transformation service, whose scope is larger because it is a custom engagement and involves working on customer projects.
+• For any customer looking for a more advanced security focused engagement, they should look at our DevSecOps App Transformation service, whose scope is larger because it involves working on customer projects.

 For fixed-price engagements, we use a service description document instead of the traditional SOW.
 This still has a list of all of the activities that will be covered in the engagement, but doesn't tie specific hours to specific tasks.
-You can find the DevSecOps Workshop Service Description here..
+You can find the Security and Compliance Advisory Service Description here..

-Delivery requires access to the GitLab demo environment and maintainer access to the DevSecOps Workshop Compliance Group.
+Delivery requires access to the GitLab demo environment and maintainer access to the Security and Compliance Advisory Compliance Group.
 To receive access, generate credentials by following the demo system documentation.
-Join the #demo-systems

 Professional Services team, please use the demo architect portal to request a workshop LearnLabs group to be created.
 First, use GitLab Admin login to sign in and follow the instructions to do a content/lab request and complete the form with the necessary information.
 Afterwards, you will be notified when the issue to create your group is created and then the group link when it is actually created.
-Please export/import the DevSecOps workshop project demos you'd like to use into the LearnLabs group and provide the partner with access permissions.
+Please export/import the Security and Compliance Advisory project demos you'd like to use into the LearnLabs group and provide the partner with access permissions.

 Target Audience